branka1509/XAIFINANCE/README.md

 *   beta_data, after inital feature selection step
 *   alpha_data, after secondary (boruta) feature selection
 *   final dataset, used for the analysis conducted
-* models: contains all the calculated models
+* models: contains all the developed models
-* notebooks: All RMarkdown notebooks
+* notebooks: All RMarkdown notebooks created in the project
-* references: Reference materials like data dictionaries etc.
-* reports: visualizations, figures, etc.
-* scripts: code snippets used for processing and calculations
+* functions

 ## Finacial Time Series Forecasting